ecmwf/earthkit-regrid/docs/index.rst

 High-level interface
 //////////////////////

 Use it for data containing geographical information, e.g. earthkit-data :xref:`fieldlist` objects, Xarray DataArrays or Datasets.
-See: :ref:`regrid() <regrid>`.
+See: :ref:`regrid() <regrid-high-overview>`.

 .. code-block:: python